lubyant/CAID/README.md

 ## Join our Kaggle Competition
 We host a Kaggle competition at

-bo yuan lu and Wei Wang.
+Boyuan Lu and Wei Wang.
 Coastal shoreline segmentation. https://kaggle.com/competitions/coastal-shoreline-segmentation, 2025.
 Kaggle.